 During the 2013 summer - fall sampling season, a total of 150 individual Fukui crab traps were fished for 24 hours in Shediac Bay.
 Seven repetitions of 10 sites on the inner bay were set twice a month for 21/2 months.
 During the summer - fall sampling season in 2014, 2015, 2016, 2017 and 2018, a total of 50 individual Fukui crab traps were set from May to September.
-The second, third, fourth, fifth, sixth and seventh season were sampled monthly.
+The second, third, fourth, fifth, sixth, seventh and eighth season were sampled monthly as compared to twice a month the first year.
 The amount of marine area covered by the study was 20.16 square kilometers.
-Green crab was the target species as they have moved into the bay as they were first observed 6 years ago (2012).
+Green crab was the target species as they have moved into the bay as they were first observed 9 years ago (2012).
 In 2014, their numbers were observed to have increased exponentially.
 In 2015, numbers were down significantly, but did show signs of rebounding in September (2015).
 The numbers showed dramatic and exponential increases in 2016.
 Numbers held steady just below 2016 levels in 2017 and 2018.
 In 2019, the numbers dropped off dramatically, but not quite as low as 2015.
-The study for all seven seasons was to acquire an idea of their density and distribution in the bay and any trends over the study period.
+This patern repeated in 2020.
+The study for all eight seasons was to acquire an idea of their density and distribution in the bay and any trends over the study period.
 Every fished effort resulted in crab being caught in 2016 and 2017.
 The green crabs were prevalent in eel-grass habitat and were not found in sandy bottom locations.
 Males were more dominant than females especially later in the season.
-Numbers tended to drop off in September as waters cooled by about 2 degrees centigrade.
-An extra trapping was scheduled for October in 2017 and repeated in 2018and 2019 to determine the later fall population density pattern.
+Numbers generally tended to drop off in September as waters cooled by about 2 degrees centigrade.
+An extra trapping was scheduled for October in 2017 and repeated in 2018, 2019 and 2020 to determine the later fall population density pattern.
+October sample number were generally lower.